occiware/MartServer/doc/usertextocci.md

-# User documentation text/occi parser.
+# User documentation, the text/occi parser
-This give some examples of usage with json input and output.
+This give some examples of usage with text/occi input and output.

 All theses examples use curl to execute queries on the server.